YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/C# component API.md

 ## C# component API

-To create an instance of a Visual Effect Graph in a Scene, Unity uses the Visual Effect component.
+To create an instance of a Visual Effect Graph in a Scene, Unity uses the **Visual Effect component**.

-The Visual Effect component attaches to GameObjects in your Scene and references a Visual Effect Graph which defines the visual effect.
+The Visual Effect component attaches to GameObjects in your Scene and references a **Visual Effect Graph which defines the visual effect**.

 This allows you to create different instances of effects at various positions and orientations, and control each effect independently.
-To control an effect at runtime, Unity provides C# API that you can use to modify the Visual Effect component and set Property overrides.
+To control an effect at runtime, Unity **provides C# API that you can use to modify the Visual Effect component** and **set Property overrides**.

 ### Setting Visual Effect Graph Asset at runtime